ontop/ontop-examples/swj-2015/README.md

 ## SPARQL

-We can now run the previous SPARQL queries and observe that the results combines entries from the two datasets.
+We can now run the previous SPARQL queries and observe that the results combine entries from the two datasets.